-ESL 645 0 units English for Everyday 5 108 hours lecture
+English for Everyday 5

 Prerequisite: ESL 644 or ESL 844 or qualification through the LBCC assessment process for ESL.

 This course is the sixth of a six-course series in the basics of English structure designed to bring students up to basic college level in the language and prepare them for success in academic and vocational programs offered by the college.
 Emphasis is on the mastery of productive grammatical features and on comprehension of spoken and written standard North American English.